North Carolina Benefits

 Please use the following steps to apply for a Military/Veteran's License Plate with the NC Department of Transportation.

-- View the Personalized & Specialized Plates available and complete the Military/Veteran's Registration Plate Application.
+- Complete the Military/Veteran's Registration Plate Application (PDF).
 Print out a copy.

 - Bring a copy of the application along with DD-214 (discharge papers) to the Veteran's Service Office.